South Point High School (North Carolina): History

 South Point High School was completed on South Point Road in 1964 as Belmont High School, replacing a building on North Central Avenue which became Belmont Middle School, and adopted its present name in 1969 after it merged with Cramerton High School and Reid High School.
 It lost approximately 200 students to Stuart W. Cramer High School in nearby Cramerton (but with a Belmont address) when the latter school opened in 2013.

 Mascot

-The school's mascot is the Red Raider.
+The school's mascot is the Red Raiders.
 The origins of the mascot are in dispute, being either derived from soldiers who rubbed red clay on their faces during the Battle of Kings Mountain or adopted from the Colgate University mascot, which was formerly named the Red Raider before being recognized as racially insensitive in 2001.
 In 2015, a letter to the school board from a Native American tribe member complained that the Red Raiders logo promotes racism.
 In 2020, rival petitions to either remove or retain the mascot circulated.